-A Red Centre road trip is a right of passage for every Australian, but for most young people the adventure hovers in the lower section of the buckets list with ‘I’ll do it one day’ scrawled next to it.
+A Red Centre road trip is a rite of passage for every Australian, but for most young people the adventure hovers in the lower section of the buckets list with ‘I’ll do it one day’ scrawled next to it.

 We believe it’s a helluva experience to do NOW; not to wait until the grey hairs take over and you’ve got a caravan in the shed.
-Grab your friends and go – from exploring swimming holes you’ve only seen in your wildest dreams to uncovering the culture fabric that defines Australia, you’ll be gobsmacked and deeply inspired by what you find there.
+Grab your friends and go – from exploring swimming holes you’ve only seen in your wildest dreams to uncovering the cultural fabric that defines Australia, you’ll be gobsmacked and deeply inspired by what you find there.

 5 Tips for a Red Centre Road Trip

-Start and finish in Alice Springs – It’s the best place to hire a car, stock up and party.
+Start and finish in Alice Springs – It’s the best place to hire a car, stock up, and party.

 Camp – To truly connect to the land, you’ll need to sleep on the earth.
 Plan accordingly.

-Be safe – Plan your trip, don’t drive at night (animals are rife), fuel up often, carry heaps water and if you get stuck, don’t leave your car!
+Be safe – Plan your trip, don’t drive at night (animals are rife), fuel up often, carry heaps of water and if you get stuck, don’t leave your car!

 Hire a 4WD – They’re ideal for convenience and comfort.